stolksdorf/vitreum/README.md

 ```

 **template function**
 The template function is a simple function that will be given an object with three properties and is expected to return a string of HTML.
 You can use whatever templating technique you like: DoT, Handlebars, Jade, native template strings.
-The three properties are `head`, `body`,a nd `js`
+The three properties are `head`, `body`, and `js`

 ```javascript
 module.exports = (vitreum) => {